Are You Compliant With Sanctions Laws?

 - There are currently over 27 UN, EU and domestic financial sanctions in place covering 1,900 individuals, groups and countries

 - Sanctions may be imposed on individuals, terrorist groups (such as ISIS), business sectors and countries

 - £15 million was the value of the highest monetary breach of financial sanctions in 2016 – under the new regime, this would have netted £7.5 million for the Treasury

 You can read the full article on GOV.UK

 With this in mind, are you really ready?

-Top tips to be compliant with sanctions laws:
+Top tips to ensure compliance with sanctions laws

 - Provide information and training – Your staff need to be clear about the rules and know what they must do to comply.
 You can do this by making it compulsory for your employees to complete an e-learning training course on Economic Sanctions.

 - Conduct adequate due diligence – To ensure that you don't do business with designated persons (i.e. individuals and entities subject to sanctions).